-The Department of Social Services funds the Community Visitors Scheme (CVS) which is a national program to enrich the quality of life of Italian elderly living in residential aged care facilities as well as clients who are on a Home Care Package.
+The Department of Social Services funds the Community Visitors Scheme (CVS) which is a national scheme to enrich the quality of life of Italian elderly living in residential aged care facilities as well as clients who are on a Home Care Package.
 Clients who are socially isolated or lonely benefit immensely from a friendly visitor.
-Our “Adopt a Nonna or Nonno” program helps to establish links between people living in residential aged care facilities or in their own home to better connect with young people in their local community.
+Our “Adopt a Nonna or Nonno” (CVS) initiative helps to establish links between people living in residential aged care facilities or in their own home to better connect with young people in their local community.

 A community visitor is a volunteer who is matched with the resident or Home Care Package client and visits them once a fortnight for 40 weeks.
 Visits can include:

 - listening to music or visiting the garden

 - watching TV together or looking at photo albums

 - walking together or speaking another language together

 The “Adopt a Nonna or Nonno” initiative still remains the only source of contact with the wider community for many Italian residents living in residential aged care homes.
 The initiative provides companionship to people who live in residential care facilities, who have been identified as being at risk of becoming socially isolated.
 These residents would be at a greater disadvantage if the “Adopt a Nonno or Nonno” initiative did not offer the social, emotional and spiritual support through its CVS volunteers.

 There have been many observable benefits of the “Adopt a Nonna or Nonno” initiative such as: